taotriad/BabySomnia/Justice_spoilers.md

 this is mainly based on the looks of the character and the fact that there are a lot of multiverse references during this era.
 Finally, the fourth suspect is that the character represents InSomnia.

+In OOTD they were singing about being flawless.
+In Justice they sing "clean me up", knowing that they're flawed.